NyAinaRakoto/NyAinaRakoto.github.io/README.md

 This webpage has the details about M. Ny Aina Rakotoarivony's research interests and background.
-This is a Ny Aina's webpage from a Github Pages template for academic websites.
-This was forked (then detached) from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/).